 Most households in Kenya are net receivers from the tax-benefit system, but excluding in-kind transfers shows that only the poorest decile benefits, meaning that in-kind transfer, particularly in-kind education transfers play a significant role, while taxes, especially indirect ones, affect nearly all income groups.
 Based on the total net position, most households in Kenya are net receivers from the tax-benefit system (Figure 4.9).
 In 2022, individuals in the first nine deciles are net receivers of the tax and social spending system, while those in the top two deciles are net payers.
 However, when considering the net cash position, only those in the first decile are net receivers, with the next nine deciles being net payers.
 This highlights the importance of in-kind transfers, particularly in-kind education benefits which is the main source of the benefits followed by direct transfers and in-kind health benefits.
 The average burden of direct tax is higher followed by that for indirect taxes, with social contributions accounting for the least burden.
 Direct taxes primarily affect individuals in the upper deciles, whereas indirect taxes impact almost everyone, including those in the poorest deciles.

 The tax-benefit system in Kenya is generally pro-poor, as individuals in the poorer deciles are beneficiaries, while those in the highest deciles are net payers.
 The reliance on the system varies with income levels.
 The poorest decile depends almost entirely on transfers and in-kind education benefits, receiving a higher percentage of their final income as net benefits.
-Conversely, the top deciles contribute 18 percent of their final income as net taxes into the redistributive system.
+Conversely, the top deciles contribute 18 per cent of their final income as net taxes into the redistributive system.